viniciuskneves/articles/berlin_en_news.md

 I would appreciate if you could share the project so it would help other people as well, especially in Berlin =] I would also appreciate if you want to contribute to the project:
 - New ideas: add images to tweets, add comments...
-Anything that could be done on Twitter level to enhance the experience
+Anything that could be done on Twitter level to enhance the experience.
-- Project maintenance: I've setup some [issues on GitHub](https://github.com/viniciuskneves/berlin_en_news/issues) and you're more than welcome to give it a try
+- Project maintenance: I've setup some [issues on GitHub](https://github.com/viniciuskneves/berlin_en_news/issues) and you're more than welcome to give it a try.
 - New sources: do you have any other sources that are worth adding?
 Let me know and we can work on it.
 - New city/topic: would you like to have it in your city as well?
 For a specific topic?
 Let's make it happen =]